 Choosing the Best Campervan Solar Panels

-Let’s dive deeper into what actually makes a good van life solar panel.
+Let’s dive deeper into what actually makes a good van-life solar panel.

 When researching solar panels, you’ll see that most panels come in either 50W, 100W, or 200W power.
 The number of watts you need depends on what you’re using the solar panels for.
 This daily power consumption is referred to as watt-hours (Wh).

-On average, a 100W panel will supply around 400Wh of power per day.
 To put this into perspective, powering a 60W lightbulb for six hours uses 360Wh while watching a 200W TV for four hours uses 800Wh.

-If you calculate that you’ll need more power for your trip, you might consider purchasing multiple solar panels for RV electricity.
-Of course, the amount of energy you get from your solar panel depends on the weather conditions; don’t expect to get a full charge in indirect sunlight or on a cloudy day.
+Of course, the amount of energy you get from your camper solar panel depends on the weather conditions.
+Don’t expect to get a full charge in indirect sunlight or on a cloudy day.

 Weight and Size

 The difference in weight between solar panels can be drastic.
 Some flexible panels weigh as little as four pounds, while large solar panel kits can be as heavy as 40 pounds.
-If you’re planning on mounting a fixed panel to the top of your RV, you’ll need to make sure the roof can support the added weight.

 When looking at flexible or portable panels, you should also consider the dimensions to make sure the panels can be easily stored inside your van.